fcutiuba/humanoid/README.md

 2. Verify that you've installed the required libraries.
 3. Ensure the PWM driver address matches your hardware setup.
 4. Adjust the `SERVOMIN` and `SERVOMAX` values if your servos aren't moving through their full range.

-For further assistance, please open an issue in the GitHub repository.